Have Questions?

 972-840-1431

-WTCR Garland has been providing addiction rehabilitation to individuals who live in and around Garland, TX. and who are fighting with drug and alcohol use issues.
+WTCR Garland has been providing addiction rehabilitation to individuals who live in and around Garland, Texas and who are fighting with drug and alcohol use issues.
 As such, WTCR Garland provides a variety of services including couple/family therapy, brief intervention approach, 12-step facilitation approach, individual psychotherapy, group therapy, motivational interviewing and others using its unique philosophy of evidence based approaches to addiction recovery and treatment.

 This rehabilitation program also thinks that the best results for clients are gotten from individualized services.
 Because of this, it has been specializing in a wide array of personalized treatments like persons with eating disorders, clients with HIV/AIDS, veterans, programs for the hearing impaired, treatment for spanish-speaking clients, legal advocacy and more.
 In the same way, this substance abuse treatment center provides these services in the following settings - long term rehabs, short term drug addiction treatment, inpatient addiction treatment centers, outpatient day treatment, outpatient detox facilities and more.